richmans/huiskamers/readme.txt

 1. Upload the `huiskamers` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. place [huiskamers] somewhere in a post
-4. Add the style of theme_style.css.example in your active theme and adjust it to your needs.

 == Changelog ==